 Channeling global health aid to fragile states can help mitigate the humanitarian disasters caused by poor governance and conflict.
 But it can also lead to more capable, accountable, and inclusive governance.
 In areas where the Global Fund works to end epidemics, there have been tangible improvements in political freedom, control of corruption, governmental accountability, and the rule of law.
 Including the voices of affected populations, civil society groups, and external monitors has helped the Global Fund support fragile governments so that they can meet their population’s needs.

 The United States has vital interests in promoting stability, mitigating extremism, and avoiding costly longer-term military interventions.
 All of these efforts are well served by investing in robust global health aid.
 Washington also wins good will from addressing those most in need, as a much-needed complement to its use of hard power.
 As the United States reconsiders its strategic priorities in the world, increased global health aid must be among them.

-Shannon Kellman is the deputy policy director at Friends of the Global Fight Against AIDS, Tuberculosis and Malaria.
+Shannon Kellman is the policy director at Friends of the Global Fight Against AIDS, Tuberculosis and Malaria.